metno/S-ENDA-documentation/source/architecture.rst

 ===============

 The figure below illustrates the top level view of the architecture.
 A mock of "S-ENDA Find" is the product of Sprint 1.
+Data and service providers register their datasets or services via a WebUI, console app or directly via requests against the web registration API.
-The system interfaces with data and service providers via a Web UI and a console app.
-The "S-ENDA Find" system exposes a CSW interface for external portals, so that they can harvest metadata information about datasets previously registered with "S-ENDA Find".
+The "S-ENDA Find" system exposes a CSW [#]_ interface for external portals, so that they can harvest metadata information about datasets previously registered with "S-ENDA Find".
 "S-ENDA Find" also interacts with the DataCite API when a DOI needs to be created or updated.